 Gora coffee bean sorting

-IKEA Social Entrepreneurship is no different, working with pioneers who use their business as a way to put people first, along with equal rights and community engagement.
+Through our partnership with Gora Coffee, IKEA works with pioneers who use their business as a way to put people first, along with equal rights and community engagement.

 Gora coffee